mshimizu-kx/rust_kdb_c_api/README.md

 # Rust Wrapper of kdb+ C API

-Programming language q (kdb+ is a database written in q) are providing only C API but sometimes an external library provides Rust interface but not C/C++ interface.
-From the fame of its performance of Rust, Rust still should be feasible to build a shared library for kdb+.
+Programming language q (kdb+ is a database written in q) is providing only C API but sometimes an external library provides Rust interface but not C/C++ interface.
+From the fame of its performance, Rust still should be feasible to build a shared library for kdb+.
 This library is provided to address such a natural demand (desire, if you will).
 Since there is no way for everyone but creating a wrapper like this to write a shared library for kdb+, it probably make sense for someone to provide the wrapper, and we did.

 ## Installation